nchursin/json2apex/README.md

 So I've made this.

 ###How to use it
-Since I didn't publish it to Package Control yet, in order to use you have to:
+Since I haven't published it to Package Control yet, in order to use you have to:

 1. Clone this repo to `your_sublime_dir/Packages/`.
-Restart Sublime Text 3 if needed
+Restart Sublime if needed
 2. Get a JSON response or request sample
 3. Open it in Sublime Text 3
 4. Using `Ctrl+Shit+P` (or `⌘+Shift+P` on Mac) find `JSON2Apex: Convert sample to Apex`